fl3pp/Analyzers/readme.md

 # fl3pp.Analyzers

-A collection of analyzers I wished existed but didn't yet.
+A collection of analyzers I wished existed but didn't yet (or did, but in a form that I didn't like).

 ## Installation